mdvanes/stereo-8-aaos/README.md

 - FIXED v1.0.23 bug: way too many rerenders because Context contains progress and that updates every second.
 Either use memo/callback or put progress in separate context.
 - FIXED v1.0.23 feat: browse all "artists > albums > songs" instead of only playlists
 - v1.0.24 play loop for library
-- v1.0.24 enhancement: rename previous tab to radio and add buttons for stations
+- FIXED v1.0.24 enhancement: rename previous tab to radio and add buttons for stations
-- v1.0.24 bug: topbar (statusbar) on car is black with dark text (only during the day) (not reproducable on emulator)
+- FIXED v1.0.24 bug: topbar (statusbar) on car is black with dark text (only during the day) (not reproducable on emulator)
-- v1.0.24 enhancement: add a force reload button in Settings
+- FIXED v1.0.24 enhancement: add a force reload button in Settings (although it still seems to have a memory leak)
-- v1.0.24 enhancement: mark an album as "local favorite"
+- FIXED v1.0.24 enhancement: mark an album as "local favorite"

-- bug: correctly handle stopping radio & nowPlaying setInterval when playing from Playlist or Library
+- v1.0.25 enhancement: background can also show album cover

+- bug: if there are no entries in Favorites, you can't pull down to refresh
 - enhancement: implement buttons for multiple radio stations
 - enhancement: add an dedicated extra line to bottombar for programme & presentor
+- bug: correctly handle stopping radio & nowPlaying setInterval when playing from Playlist or Library
 - bug: see mail after publish with eligibility issues
+- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler
 - enhancement: add offline mode for playlists and albums (not songs) (remove expo-file-system from package.json if not used)
-- enhancement: allow use of hardware buttons - https://developer.android.com/reference/kotlin/androidx/media/session/MediaButtonReceiver & https://reactnative.dev/docs/backhandler
-- enhancement: re-introduce tabs with playlists but also album view.
-See commits from before 1.0.19 navigation/index.tsx bottom-tab-navigator
-- enhancement: multiple radio stations
 - enhancement: show something on the car home screen instead of just the app name